- Juniors & College Home

 We have 21 facilities with 4 courts, and another 6 with 2 courts, giving us plenty of courts for everyone to play 4 matches on Saturday.
 As far as meals go, there will be 4 main host sites.
-Each host site will host a BBQ and an awards ceremony to recognize the league winners and a pro exhibition on Saturday night.
+All the teams are invited back to the Oakhouse at Exmoor Clubon Saturday night for an extremely fun party with a pro exhibition.

 My league doesn’t have flights.
 How will our teams be selected?